Greetje Kauffeld

-Greetje Kauffeld (born 26 November 1939) is a Dutch jazz singer and Schlager musician.
+Greta "Greetje" de Roo-Kloet (born 26 November 1939), known professionally as Greetje Kauffeld, is a Dutch jazz singer and schlager musician.

 Biography

-Greetje Kauffeld was born in Rotterdam.
-As a child she sang hits by popular American singers and participated in school choir.
-When she was thirteen, she sang in a band for a Radio Hilversum competition.
-Later, the family moved to Zeeland.
-At sixteen, she was lead singer of the Skymasters, a popular band which performed on radio and in concert tours.
-Since the orchestra also accompanied Evelyn Künneke, René Carol, Rudi Schuricke and Fred Bertelmann, she came into contact with pop stars of the time.
-At the Festival della Canzone in Venice, :de:Erwin Lehn invited the band to perform at his radio station, the South German Radio in Stuttgart.
-He made several recordings with her.
+Greetje Kauffeld was born Greta Kloet on 26 November 1939 in Rotterdam.
+As a child, she took part in a school choir.
+At thirteen, she performed with a band in a Radio Hilversum competition.
+The family later moved to Zeeland.
+By sixteen, she had become the lead singer of the Skymasters, a Dutch radio orchestra and bigband.
+Because the orchestra also accompanied artists such as Evelyn Künneke, René Carol, Rudi Schuricke and Fred Bertelmann, she came into contact with many prominent pop stars of the time.
+At the Festival della canzone in Venice, Erwin Lehn invited the Skymasters to perform at his Südwestrundfunk station in Stuttgart, where he made several recordings with her.

-In 1961 :de:Heinz Gietz heard her singing during a performance in the Stuttgart Liederhalle and gave her a record contract.
-She also played in the German television series Game with Fours.
-In 1961 several tracks were recorded without success.
-She collaborated with Paul Kuhn.
-"Every Day I Love You a little Bit More" was the most successful.
-She was also successful in her home country, the Netherlands.
-In 1961 she represented the Netherlands at the EuroVision Song Contest singing "Wat een dag" ("What a Day") and finished in tenth place.
-In 1963 she sang "Nur bei dir" ("Only with You") at the German Schlager Festival in Baden-Baden but failed to qualify for the final.
-In 1964 she released "We Can Only Write Letters".
-The song remained for weeks in the charts.
+In 1961, Heinz Gietz heard her sing at the Stuttgart Liederhalle and offered her a recording contract.
+She also appeared in the German television series Game with Fours.
+Several tracks recorded that year failed to gain traction, though her collaboration with Paul Kuhn produced her most successful early single, "Every Day I Love You a Little Bit More".
+She also enjoyed success in the Netherlands.
+In 1961, she represented her country at the Eurovision Song Contest 1961 with "Wat een dag", finishing in tenth place.
+In 1963, she performed "Nur bei dir" at the German Schlager Festival in Baden-Baden but did not reach the final.
+Her 1964 release "We Can Only Write Letters" remained in the charts for several weeks.

-After her contract expired in 1967, she performed in Los Angeles but returned soon after to Europe.
-In 1970 she married Joop de Roo, who advised her to change her music genre.
-She switched to jazz and was successful in the Netherlands and later in Germany.
-She has appeared with jazz musicians and in 1981 recorded a jazz album.
-In 1980 she was recognized as the best soloist at the Euro-American Nordring radio festival.
+After her contract ended in 1967, she performed in Los Angeles before returning to Europe.
+In 1970, she married Joop de Roo, who encouraged her to shift musical direction.
+She turned to jazz and found success first in the Netherlands and later in Germany.
+She performed with numerous jazz musicians and recorded a jazz album in 1981.
+In 1980, she was named Best Soloist at the Euro‑American Nordring radio festival.